CenturyLinkCloud/PublicKB/Servers/creating-and-managing-server-snapshots.md

 </blockquote>
 <p><strong>Description:</strong>
 </p>
-<p>Snapshots are a feature of our platform that allow a machine to be quickly reverted back to a set point in time.&nbsp; This can be very useful for things such as short term testing of updates or configuration changes however due to the way that snapshots
+<p>Snapshots are a feature of our platform that allow a machine to be quickly reverted back to a set point in time.
+This can be very useful for things such as short term testing of updates or configuration changes however due to the way that snapshots
-  operate they should not be kept active for&nbsp;extended periods of time .&nbsp; <strong>A snapshot is not a backup of a machine and should not be used as such! </strong>&nbsp;Snapshots do not contain a duplicate copy of the machines data rather they operate more like a change log that starts from the point in time the snapshot is initiated.
+  operate they should not be kept active for&nbsp;extended periods of time . <strong>A snapshot is not a backup of a machine and should not be used as such! </strong>&nbsp;Snapshots do not contain a duplicate copy of the machines data rather they operate more like a change log that starts from the point in time the snapshot is initiated.
 Due to the nature of their operation snapshots are in a constant state of growth from the time they are created and the larger a snapshot becomes the longer delete or revert operations of the snapshot will take.
-If left active for an extended period of time snapshots also have the potential to completely fill the storage the machine is housed on causing many additional problems. &nbsp;In order to avoid these performance issues snapshots should not be kept active longer than 10 days.&nbsp; <strong>Any snapshot active longer than 10 days WILL be removed without notice as part of our maintenance process.</strong>
+If left active for an extended period of time snapshots also have the potential to completely fill the storage the machine is housed on causing many additional problems. &nbsp;In order to avoid these performance issues snapshots should not be kept active longer than 10 days. <strong>Any snapshot active longer than 10 days WILL be removed without notice as part of our maintenance process.</strong>
 </p>

 <h3><strong>Create a snapshot of an existing server</strong></h3>